gabrielmdu/Steam-Store-Tooltip/README.md

 - Choose the store currency (_available if you're __not__ logged in on the browser_)
 - Activate the tooltip with a chosen key

+## About third party APIs
+This extension depends on two external APIs:

+- Steam Store ([unofficial documentation](https://wiki.teamfortress.com/wiki/User:RJackson/StorefrontAPI)): for all info on games except for user tags.
+If this API stops working, the extension won't work
+- [Steam Spy](https://steamspy.com/api.php): for user tags info

 [![sst](https://storage.googleapis.com/chrome-gcs-uploader.appspot.com/image/WlD8wC6g8khYWPJUsQceQkhXSlv1/iNEddTyWiMfLSwFD6qGq.png)](https://chrome.google.com/webstore/detail/steam-store-tooltip/loekhehhklndobiamaakjkefleckboon)